 Step 2: Craft Your Strategic Plan i.e. Fabricate The “Key”

-This is an iterative, two-phase, non-linear process that involves auditing the various components of your current marketing mix for potential misalignment (opportunities for further development) and developing strategies to address them.
+This is an iterative, two-phase process that involves auditing the various components of your current marketing mix for potential misalignment (presenting opportunities for further development) and developing strategies to address them.

-The product of this step is a living document that spells out the go-to-market activities and provides the marching orders.
+The product of this step is a living strategy document that spells out the go-to-market activities and provides the marching orders for the R&D, sales and marketing organizations.

 As always, different views or comments can only help expand and refine this understanding, and therefore are always welcome.